 Beep, beep!
 Oh yes, that’s our own horn you hear us tooting, and why wouldn’t we?
 The Standard Grill has layers of dynamic offerings, both with seating options and menu items.
-Want to cozy up out on the plaza with red wine and cup of soup?
-Done.
-How about avocado toast and cold brew in a sun drenched café?
+Weekdays we have a criminally good happy hour ($10 Belvedere martinis and $1 oysters, like, excuse me!) and weekend brunch is always a hit.
+There's a flavor for every palate at any time.
+How about avocado toast and cold brew street side in the sun?
 Absolutely.
-Steak frites and a dirty martini in a sexy leather banquette?
+Steak frites and an Old Fashioned in a sexy leather banquette?
 Right this way.
-Open seven days a week, with happy hours, outdoor movie nights and weekend brunch, our Grill has something for every taste at any time.

 Sitting in front of a screen inside, brows furrowed, on back-to-back Zoom calls, has not done our skin any favors this year.
 Brighten and freshen up a bit right across the street at Caudalie, with a beautiful bevy of treatments and products to restore your glow.
 Tell them you're a guest of The Standard, High Line, or better yet, show your room key, for 15% off and a complimentary glass of wine.
 Things are looking up already.